allsway/move-891-to-holding/README.md

 - an XML file of bib records that are associated with holdings that require prediction patterns.
 This is the default Alma export bib records in XML format file.

 Creates:
-- Updated holding records, with the addition of an 853 prediction pattern field for any holding in the location default_location that doesn't already contain an 853 field.
+- Updated holding records, with the addition of an 853 prediction pattern field for any holding in the location {default_location} that doesn't already contain an 853 field.

 Run as `python ./update_891.py {config.txt} {bib_records.xml}`